Skip to Content

 Adapting This Craft For Young Kids

-Because there are several small pieces in this craft, we’d say the recommended age range is somewhere around 6 and up.
+Because this craft has several small pieces, the recommended age range is around 6 and up.

 Two minion leprechaun crafts